PiotrSchreiner/Gmail-Clone/README.md

 ## Usage

+You can view a demo of the application [here](https://clone2-fcc3f.web.app/).

 Once the installation is complete, you can run the application using the following command:

 This will start the development server and open the application in your default browser.